Chrybear/Sort-Text-by-length-and-alphabetically/README.md

 **Instructions:**
 >Download the file "sortLenAlph.py".
 Put it into your desired folder/location.
-Add in a "txt" file with filename "Sort Me.txt" containing the words you wish to be sorted in the same folder/location you saved sortLenAlph.py.
+This program has only been tested with ".txt" files.
+Please put the txt files you wish to have sorted in the same folder/location you saved sortLenAlph.py.
 ***Please Note: each word should be on its own line within the txt file***.
 Run sortLenAlph.py either via terminal/console or your perferred IDE.
-The program will run and print out the txt file in asending order of length and descending order alphabetically.
+The program will run and ask you to enter the filename of the txt file you wish to be sorted in ascending order by length and descending order alphabetically.
-If there is no file named "Sort Me.txt" in the same folder as the sortLenAlph.py file, the program will print out that it could not find the file.
+If there is no file name with the name you entered in the same folder as the sortLenAlph.py file, the program will print out that it could not find the file.
+***Please Note: only enter the filename of the file, not the file extension '.txt'***.
+After you have entered a valid filename, the system will print out the sorted words and ask you if you wish to have the new sorted words saved as a new txt file.
+If you select yes, the program will save the new sorted file as "'name you entered'_sorted.txt" in the same folder sortLenAlph.py is currently in.
+The program will then ask if you wish to enter another filename to be sorted.
+If you select yes, the process will start over.
+If you select no, the program will close.

 Test data:
+>There are two pre-made txt files in the repository for you to test with.
+"Sort Me.txt" and "pokemon.txt".
->There is a pre-made "Sort Me.txt" in the repository.
-To test the program, download it into the same location as you did sortLenAlph.py prior to running the program.
+To test the program, download the txt files into the same location as you did sortLenAlph.py prior to running the program.
+Then type in the aforementioned filenames to get them back sorted.